 Budget – If your budget is better spent exploring all that Banff has to offer and you don’t want to splurge on accommodations, then look no further than the Banff International Hostel.
 The hostel is located on the beautiful property of the Banff Centre.
 It’s easily walkable to downtown Banff, has a fully equipped kitchen for all to use, free breakfast, and is highly rated.

-To see all the recommended places to stay in Banff, see our where to stay in Banff guide, plus this smaller guide to Banff cabins.
+To see all the recommended places to stay in Banff, see our Where to stay in Banff guide, plus this smaller guide to Banff cabins.

-Home away from home – There are options to find a Banff Airbnb.
+There are options to find a Banff Airbnb.
 Be aware that the town does not allow Airbnbs to operate in the townsite, but there are options just outside to accommodate.

 Don’t Forget!